dlam38/cs701-fridge-app/docs/index.md

 ### About our project
 A food tracking app that will give you friendly reminders of food expiring in your fridge!
 Save money and prevent food waste!

-See the README in our [project repository](https://github.com/philipclaude/project-website) for information on building and using our software.
+See the README in our [project repository](https://github.com/dlam38/cs701-fridge-app) for information on building and using our software.

 ### Notes

 - Week 1:
-  - coming up with project idea: XYZ
+  - Outlining specific features and functionality of the app
-  - mostly reading up on background material (found this interesting paper by XYZ)
+  - Polishing up on Kotlin skills and creating a calendar of deadlines
 - Week 2:
   - we tried X but it doesn't work very well - spent a lot of time on this :(
 - Week 3: